xiaoxiaoliu10/Agent-First-Organization/docs/docs/Workers/Workers.md

 # Workers

 # Introduction
-Workers serve as the fundamental building block of the **Agent First Organization** framework and responsible for the "execution" of the tasks and its subtasks.
-Unlike some frameworks which differentiates between *workers* and *tools*, **Agent First Organization** combines both into an *Worker* component.
-Responsible for the execution and managed by the orchestrator, each Worker are designed to convert instructions into results.
-Although structured, *Workers* can be designed to do high level complicated tasks and can call other workers itself, greatly enhancing its ability to address.
+Workers serve as one of the fundamental building block of the **Agent First Organization** framework and responsible for the "execution" of the tasks and its subtasks.
+A structured component, *Workers* can be designed to do high level complicated tasks and can call other workers itself, greatly enhancing its ability to address.
+Workers takes in a [MessageState](MessageState.md) and returns a MessageState.

 # Implementation
 :::tip  Technical Details
-Each Worker represent a group of GraphNodes on a LangGraph and can be subgraphed.
+Each Worker represent a node of GraphNodes or a  subgraph on the LangGraph.
 :::

 BaseWorker is the parent class of all workers is the BaseWorker and consists of a `description` attribute and `execute()` abstract method.
 Each node consists of a chain of relevants Workers by the orchestrator on execution which the on execution, processes the MessageState input into an MessageState output.

 ### Attributes
 #### Description
 `description` is a string that describes the task that the BaseWorker is meant to handle.
-This is used by the Generator to assign the right task for the worker when generating the TaskGraph.
+This is used by the Generator to assign the right workers for the task when generating the TaskGraph.

 Some examples:
     - "The worker that used to deliver the message to the user, either a question or provide some information." ([MessageWorker](./MessageWorker.mdx))